 St. Matthew’s Youth where we worship, pray, grow and serve together in Christ!

 All Youth are encouraged to attend one of the Services of Holy Eucharist offered every Sunday morning: at 7:45, 9:00, or 10:30 a.m.
-Sunday School classes are presented during the 9:00 a.m.
+During the school year, Sunday School classes are presented during the 9:00 a.m.
 Worship hour.